Gravitational-wave event rates as a new probe for dark matter microphysics: Introduction

-In this \emph{Letter}, we present a new observational probe of dark matter microphysics, namely the merger rate of stellar-mass binary black holes (BBHs) throughout cosmic time.
-With the recent advent of gravitational-wave astronomy, advanced interferometers like LIGO~\cite{LIGOScientific:2014pky} and Virgo~\cite{VIRGO:2014yos} have already detected dozens of BBHs~\cite{LIGOScientific:2021usb,LIGOScientific:2021djp}.
+In this article we present a new observational probe of dark matter microphysics, namely the merger rate of stellar-mass binary black holes (BBHs) throughout cosmic time.\footnote{ We focus here on stellar-mass BBHs (and therefore Hz-band detectors such as LIGO, Virgo, Einstein Telescope, and Cosmic Explorer) because the physics underpinning their merger rates is much better understood at present than that of the supermassive BBHs probed by GW searches at lower frequencies (principally by pulsar timing arrays).} With the recent advent of gravitational-wave astronomy, advanced interferometers like LIGO~\cite{LIGOScientific:2014pky} and Virgo~\cite{VIRGO:2014yos} have already detected dozens of BBHs~\cite{LIGOScientific:2021usb,LIGOScientific:2021djp}.
 Next-generation observatories such as Einstein Telescope~\cite{Punturo:2010zz} and Cosmic Explorer~\cite{Reitze:2019iox} will be capable of detecting nearly \emph{all} stellar-mass binary black holes in the observable Universe~\cite{Regimbau:2016ike}, extending the reach of gravitational-wave astronomy out to the beginning of cosmic star formation.
 The space-based interferometer LISA~\cite{LISA:2017pwj} will also provide a great deal of complementary low-frequency information about this population.
 The abundances of these systems at different epochs encode the star formation, chemical enrichment, and other baryonic processes occurring within dark matter haloes.
 As we demonstrate below, \emph{the BBH merger rate is highly sensitive to the suppression of small-scale structure induced by dark matter microphysics}, as this in turn inhibits star formation and reduces the BBH yield, particularly at redshifts $z\gtrsim5$.